ScreamingSandals/BedWars/docs/specials.md

 Below is an example of fully-configured lucky block with all these events used.
 Additionally, each event can have a variable `message`.
 This message will then be send to the player who broke the block.

-!!! warning

-    Unlike the rest of the plugin, lucky blocks still use Bukkit's ConfigurationSerializable format for items and potion effects.
-This is subject to change at any time.

 ```yaml
 - price: 7 of iron
   properties: